JMenadue/FilterBuilderMATLAB/README.md

 harmonic to remove.
 It will play back both the samples and provide graphs to analyse the filtered and unfiltered audio files based upon time and frequency domains.

-All necessary files/code included as well as examples of the resulting audio files, named as the corresponding filtered harmonic.
+All necessary files/code included, as well as examples of the resulting audio files, named as the corresponding filtered harmonic.